Installation¶

 cmake --build build --config Release

-ex_actor does adapt bzlmod, but is not in the bzlmod registry now.
-So you need to explicitly provide a archive_override
+ex_actor does support bzlmod, but is not in the bzlmod registry now.
+So you need to explicitly provide an archive_override

 MODULE.bazel: